Renting in Yonkers: What will $1,500 get you?

 Palisade Avenue and High Street

-Listed at $1,500/month, this one-bedroom, one-bathroom apartment is located at Palisade Avenue and High Street.
+Here's this one-bedroom, one-bathroom apartment located at Palisade Avenue and High Street.
+It's listed for $1,500/month.

-The unit boasts hardwood flooring, high ceilings and closet space.
-The building offers assigned parking for an additional fee of $100 and secured entry.
-Animals are not permitted.
-The listing specifies a broker's fee equal to one month's rent.
+The building offers assigned parking.
+In the apartment, there are hardwood floors, high ceilings and generous closet space.
+Pet owners, inquire elsewhere: this spot doesn't allow cats or dogs.
+Look out for a broker's fee equal to one month's rent.

+Walk Score indicates that the area around this address is very walkable, has minimal bike infrastructure and offers many nearby public transportation options.

+Next, check out this one-bedroom, one-bathroom apartment that's located at 201 Ravine Ave.
+It's also listed for $1,500/month.

+The unit boasts hardwood floors, stainless steel appliances and wooden cabinetry.
+Pet owners, inquire elsewhere: this spot doesn't allow cats or dogs.
+The rental doesn't require a leasing fee.

-According to Walk Score's assessment, this location is friendly for those on foot, isn't particularly bikeable and has good transit options.
+Walk Score indicates that the area around this address is somewhat walkable, isn't particularly bikeable and has good transit options.

 (See the complete listing here.)

-Apartment amenities include hardwood floors, wooden cabinetry and closet space.
-Animals are not allowed.
-Future tenants needn't worry about a leasing fee.
+Apartment amenities include hardwood floors, an eat-in kitchen and wooden cabinetry.
+Neither cats nor dogs are allowed.
+There isn't a leasing fee associated with this rental.

-According to Walk Score, the area around this address is moderately walkable, has minimal bike infrastructure and has good transit options.
+Walk Score indicates that the area around this address is quite walkable, isn't particularly bikeable and has good transit options.